 Aaron Devor’s work has made the University of Victoria a destination for transgender scholarship; he founded and hosts the annual Moving Trans History Forward conferences, and founded the university’s Transgender Archives – a vast collection of works focusing on transgender activism and research.
-And, as the chair of transgender studies at UVic, which he says is the first and only position of its kind in the world, Dr. Devor is shaping a comparatively new field of study.
+And, as the chair of transgender studies at UVic, which he says is the first position of its kind in the world (and until the recent appointment of a chair at the University of Buenos Aires, it was the only position of its kind), Dr. Devor is shaping a comparatively new field of study.

 Though work on and with transgender people and issues has been ongoing across disciplines for generations, it is only relatively recently that transgender subjects and authors have been placed at the epistemological centre.
 Rather than seeing transgender issues as a subfield, transgender studies draws techniques and insights from anthropology, sociology, literature, psychology, and geography to explain and explore how transgender people live, how we understand ourselves, and the cultural and political work we produce.